 “Literally everything.”

 Lindsey Sternthal’s response to what she spends too much time thinking about offers a small window into all that goes on in her imagination.
 That “everything” includes, but isn’t limited to, meditations on unconventional mysteries, wonderings about the supernatural, and futures of traveling and living overseas.
-Having graduated from Blind Brook High School this spring, Lindsey is a lover of reading and writing, baking, music, and long drives.
+Having graduated from Blind Brook High School, Lindsey is a lover of reading and writing, baking, music, and long drives.
 Writing poetry (for no one’s eyes but her own) is her own form of therapy.

 When brainstorming her college essay, Lindsey knew she wanted to let her imagination run.
 She just didn’t know where it should run to in order for it to reflect her best self to admissions officers at top colleges.
 Cue: Carnegie Prep essay specialist and educational consultant, Anya Liftig.
 With Anya’s guidance, Lindsey was able to transform her musings on ghosts into an inimitable and totally unique essay based upon the following question: “If you could speak with a ghost, what would you say?”